 After moving into the farmhouse, followed by the very premature birth of twins, Scott and Iona, in 2002, I found myself struggling to juggle my career, as a medical hospital sales specialist, my home life as a new mother and wife, and the work I also did on the farm including the farm accounts.
 We decided that being at home to assist Graeme and look after the kids would be the best scenario.

 Never idle though I wanted to be able to contribute more to the farm and missed the people contact I thrived on before.
-When my mother and father called and asked me to take a few guests during the 2006 Glamis Extravaganza as their own B&B in Forfar was fully booked we relished the challenge and now approaching our 10 year anniversary we strive to continually improve our guest accommodation and the authentic farm experience we offer.
+When my mother and father called and asked me to take a few guests during the 2006 Glamis Extravaganza as their own B&B in Forfar was fully booked we relished the challenge and now approaching our 13 year anniversary we strive to continually improve our guest accommodation and the authentic farm experience we offer.
 The joy we have from meeting guests from all over the world and learning about their lives is unique and great for our children.
 We now have many friends who return every year, something to always look forward to.
 We pride ourselves on customer care and adding value to all our guests’ stays with many extras available.
-I haven’t found anywhere else offering what we do with the authentic working farm, nature trails, the farm tour often accompanied by our elderly goat, Penny, the personal family service, the many different animals you can enjoy and the food experience at breakfast.
-Where else can you open your curtains in the morning to unbroken stunning Southerly views and gaze on a micropig grazing in the garden outside your window, and the alpacas in the field?
+I haven’t found anywhere else offering what we do with the authentic working farm, nature trails, the farm tour often accompanied by one of our friendly animals, the personal family service, the many different animals you can enjoy and the food experience at breakfast.
+Where else can you open your curtains in the morning to unbroken stunning Southerly views and gaze on a micropig grazing in outside your window, and the alpacas, sheep, goats, or Highland cows in the field?